khkhiu/khkhiu.github.io/_posts/2021-08-28-Hackathon_AWS-BuildOn-ASEAN-2021.md

 ---

 **Note** The team's solution used components that I no longer have access to and cannot recreate.
-As such only the design brief is included here.
+As such only the design proposal is included here.
 {: .notice--warning}

 ***